Dan6200/thrift-web/ui_prompt.md

-# E-commerce Dashboard Prompt for Multitenant Platform

-Create a comprehensive ecommerce dashboard for a multitenant platform.
-The dashboard should provide a high-level overview and detailed analytics for an individual tenant (a single store), leveraging the provided database schema.
-The design should be clean, intuitive, and prioritize key performance indicators (KPIs) to enable store owners to make data-driven decisions.
-Key Dashboard Components:

-1. High-Level Overview:

-    A summary section at the top displaying the most critical KPIs for the selected timeframe (e.g., today, this week, last 30 days).
-Data for these KPIs will primarily come from the orders and profiles tables.

-### KPIs to include:

-        Total Revenue: Sum of total_amount from the orders table.

-        Total Orders: Count of records in the orders table.

-        Average Order Value (AOV): Calculated as Total Revenue / Total Orders, using orders.total_amount.

-        Conversion Rate: (Total Orders / Total Website Sessions) - Note: Website sessions data is assumed to be external to the provided schema.

-        New vs. Returning Customers: Derived from profiles.created_at and orders.customer_id (checking if a customer_id has multiple orders or a recent created_at date).

-    A time-series chart showing revenue trends over the selected period, using orders.order_date and orders.total_amount.

-2. Detailed Analytics Sections:

-### Sales Performance:

-        A breakdown of sales by product, category, and sales channel.
-This will involve joining order_items (for quantity and price_at_purchase) with products (for title, category_id, subcategory_id) and stores (for store_id).

-        A table listing recent orders with details like order number (orders.order_id), customer name (from profiles via orders.customer_id), total amount (orders.total_amount), and status (orders.status).

-    Customer Insights:

-        A graph showing customer acquisition trends over time, using profiles.created_at.

-        A breakdown of customers by location (e.g., a world map or a list of top countries/cities) - This would require location data within the profiles table or linked via address_id.

-        Customer Lifetime Value (CLV): Aggregated total_amount from orders for each customer_id in the profiles table.

-    Product Performance:

-        A table showing top-selling products by units and revenue, derived from order_items.product_id, order_items.quantity, order_items.price_at_purchase, and products.title.

-        A list of products with the lowest stock levels, directly from products.quantity_available.

-        Data on product views vs. purchases to identify popular but low-converting items.
-Purchases are from order_items; views are assumed to be external data.

-    Marketing & Traffic:

-        A breakdown of traffic sources (e.g., direct, search, social, referral) - This data is assumed to be external to the provided schema.

-        Data on how different marketing campaigns are performing - This data is assumed to be external to the provided schema.

-        A graph showing website sessions vs. unique visitors - This data is assumed to be external to the provided schema.

-3. Filters & Customization:

-    A global date range selector to filter all dashboard data, primarily using created_at and updated_at timestamps from various tables (e.g., orders.order_date).

-    Dropdown menus to filter data by specific product categories (using products.category_id and subcategory_id), sales channels (potentially derived from stores.custom_domain or external data), or customer segments (from profiles).

-### Design and UX Considerations:

-    Use a clean, modern design with a focus on data visualization (charts, graphs, progress bars).

-    Use a consistent color palette to represent different data points.

-    Ensure the dashboard is responsive and works well on both desktop and mobile devices.

-    Provide a clear navigation menu to switch between different sections or tenants (if designing for the platform administrator view).
+# E-commerce Dashboard Implementation for Multitenant Platform

+**Objective:** Implement a comprehensive e-commerce dashboard for a multitenant platform.
+The dashboard should provide a high-level overview and detailed analytics for an individual tenant (a single store), leveraging the previously designed API.
+Initially, these APIs should be mocked with dummy data to facilitate front-end development.

+**Key Dashboard Components (to be powered by API calls):**

+1.  **High-Level Overview:**

+    - A summary section at the top displaying the most critical KPIs for the selected timeframe (e.g., today, this week, last 30 days).
+      - **KPIs to include (fetch from API):** Total Revenue, Total Orders, Average Order Value (AOV), Conversion Rate (mock with dummy data), New vs. Returning Customers.
+    - A time-series chart showing revenue trends over the selected period.

+2.  **Detailed Analytics Sections:**
+    - **Sales Performance (fetch from API):**
+      - A breakdown of sales by product, category, and sales channel.
+      - A table listing recent orders with details like order number, customer name, total amount, and status.
+    - **Customer Insights (fetch from API):**
+      - A graph showing customer acquisition trends over time.
+      - A breakdown of customers by location (e.g., a world map or a list of top countries/cities) - mock location data if not available from API.
+      - Customer Lifetime Value (CLV).
+    - **Product Performance (fetch from API):**
+      - A table showing top-selling products by units and revenue.
+      - A list of products with the lowest stock levels.
+      - Data on product views vs. purchases to identify popular but low-converting items (mock views data).

+**API Usage Instructions:**

+- **Utilize the previously defined API design.** The agent should make calls to these endpoints.
+- **Mock API Responses:** For initial development, create dummy data for each API endpoint.
+When the dashboard makes an API request, it should receive this mocked data.
+This allows for independent front-end development without a live backend connection.
+- The API endpoints will be under a `/v1/dashboard/{storeId}/` prefix.

+**Filtering & Customization (to be implemented on the front-end, interacting with API parameters):**

+- A global date range selector to filter all dashboard data, passing `startDate` and `endDate` to API calls.
+- Dropdown menus to filter data by specific product categories, sales channels, or customer segments, passing relevant query parameters to API calls.

+**Design and UX Considerations:**

+- Use a clean, modern design with a focus on data visualization (charts, graphs, progress bars).
+- Use a consistent color palette to represent different data points.
+- Ensure the dashboard is responsive and works well on both desktop and mobile devices.
+- Provide a clear navigation menu to switch between different sections or tenants.

+**Resources (provided for context, to be used in implementation):**

 `app/globals.css`: